aurelienkrieger/generating-images-machine-learning/README.md

 - Play with prompts & aesthetics

 ### [3 – Refine Images 🎨](agenda/3-refine_images.md)
-Explore how to apply a certain style and use post-processing techniques to achieve richer details in your images.
+Explore how to use post-processing techniques to achieve richer details in your images.

 **Objectives**